westpoint-robotics/usma_turtlebot/README.md

 # TurtleBot3 Setup

 These instructions are based on the [Robotis e-Manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) for the Turtlebot3.
-Read the [Quick Start Guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) to gain an overall understanding on the process.
+Read the [Quick Start Guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) to gain an overall understanding of the process.
 Always click the tab for the ROS Version (i.e. Noetic).

 Assuming the TB3 (waffel_pi version) contains a RPi3B+, OpenCR board, LDS-01 LIDAR, and an image running Ubuntu 20.04 with ROS Noetic based on these [instructions](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup).
 If there is no image, see your instructor.